thirdgen88/mssql-docker/README.md

 In order to have the image provision a new empty database, you must specify all of `MSSQL_DATABASE`, `MSSQL_USER`, and `MSSQL_PASSWORD`.

-# Special backup container
+# Dedicated backup container

-As an addition to extended MS SQL image, there is special backup image that can be used together with the MS SQL image to perform maintenance tasks:
+As an addition to extended MS SQL image, there is a dedicated backup image that can be used together with the MS SQL image to perform maintenance tasks:

 1. backups
-    * on-demand using: /backup.sh script: `/backup.sh`
+    * on-demand using: /backup.sh script: `/backup.sh database-name`
-    * on-demand adding label (defaults to `latest`) to a backup file: `/backup.sh database-name-to-backup label`
+    * on-demand adding label (defaults to `latest`) to a backup file: `/backup.sh database-name label`
 2. uploading backups to
    a [S3 bucket configured via env variables](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html):
-    * AWS_CONFIG_FILE - path to the AWSCLI configuration file
+    * AWS_CONFIG_FILE - path to the AWS-CLI configuration file
-    * AWS_SHARED_CREDENTIALS_FILE - path to the AWSCLI credentials file
+    * AWS_SHARED_CREDENTIALS_FILE - path to the AWS-CLI credentials file
     * AWS_S3_SSE_CUSTOMER_KEY - path to the customer key for SSE encryption of backups
     * AWS_S3_BUCKET_NAME - S3 bucket name
 3. periodical backups scheduled using cron: